 Dialects Using These Instructions

-Postgres, including Google Cloud PostgreSQL, share database setup requirements as described on this page.
-However, for PostgreSQL on Heroku please see this page.
+PostgreSQL, Google Cloud PostgreSQL, and Microsoft Azure PostgreSQL share database setup requirements as described on this page.
+However, for PostgreSQL on Heroku please see our PostgreSQL on Heroku documentation page.

 Encrypting Network Traffic

 Looker strongly recommends encrypting network traffic between the Looker application and your database.
 Consider one of the options described here.